yeonjuan/es-html-parser/README.md

 #### AttributeValueNode

-The `AttributeValueNode` represents the value part of the attribute.
-It does not includes wrapper characters. (e.g. `foo`)
+`AttributeValueNode` represents the value part of the attribute.
+It does not include wrapper characters. (e.g. `foo`)

 ```ts
 interface AttributeValueNode extends BaseNode {